 For the past five years the DFA Committee has been exploring multiple issues of "aging in place" within a dense urban environment.
-In May 2013, we conducted a charrette (intensive one-day workshop) to generate ideas for modifying the existing housing stock of NYC to enable seniors to continue to live independently in their current apartments and communities.
+In May 2013, we conducted a charrette (intensive one-day workshop) with an interdisciplinary group of professionals to generate ideas for modifying the existing housing stock of NYC to enable seniors to continue to live independently in their current apartments and communities.
 The results of that charrette were exhibited at the Center for Architecture in January 2014, and now can be viewed on the website www.boomingboroughs.org.
-The ideas generated can be considered for incorporation into the guide for building owners on how to adapt their properties to better accommodate the needs of tenants who are seniors, for which Council Speaker Melissa Mark-Viverito plans to introduce legislation.
-The DFA Committee would be very pleased to participate in developing that guide.
+The ideas generated can be considered for incorporation into the guide for building owners on how to adapt their properties to better accommodate the needs of tenants who are seniors.